frejsen/LearnOpenGL/README.md

 Hey future me! :)

 This is a little project following along with the tutorial on [LearnOpenGL](https://www.learnopengl.com).
-The include files are static and currently set to my desktop, so if you wanna use this in any way you're gonna have to change that.
+The libraries are static and currently set to my desktop, so if you wanna use this in any way you're gonna have to change that.

+If anyone by sheer chance feel free to do whatever you'd like with it. :)

 ## Dependencies
 - SDL2